 Equivalency between compared methods is demonstrated when there is no statistical difference between the procedures after evaluation of paired samples results according to section 4.3., above.
 However, the Department may conclude that, in the case where a statistical difference is shown, the practical significance of the difference is negligible for the intended data use (e.g., differences in concentration results between the two procedures are inconsequential with respect to a critical value, such as a water quality criterion).

 Include all original and reduced equivalency study data with the submission.

+Field procedures used in place of a laboratory procedure.